Jeffreyhung/RSA/readme.md

 Note that if the message has a longer length than the key, the encrypted and decrypted result will be garbled.

-User can choose to use Chinese Remainder Thereom for the encryption and decryption or not with the following command:
+User can choose to use Chinese Remainder Theorem  for the encryption and decryption or not with the following command:
->	Use Chinese Remainder Thereom?
+>	Use Chinese Remainder Theorem ?
 (T/F):

-The Input should be only T, t, F or f, any other inputs will be consider as true.
+The Input should be only T, t, F or f, any other inputs will be considered as true.

 The application will show the Public Key, Private Key, Ciphertext and decrypt result with the following command: